Low testosterone can lead to weight gain, changes in mood, decreased energy levels, and a reduction in libido.

 The DHEA (another androgen) is also low at 26.7 with a range of 41.2 – 243.7.

-This is an obvious case of low testosterone and if this patient also had symptoms of low testosterone she should consider replacement.
+This is an obvious case of low testosterone and if this patient also had symptoms of low testosterone she should consider a replacement regimen.

 As a general rule, if you are a woman who is symptomatic with testosterone levels in the bottom 50% of the reference range then you should consider testosterone replacement therapy.